 Raised in New Jersey, I lived and worked in Washington, D.C., for 20 years.
 I settled into life in an agricultural reserve just outside the small town of Poolesville, Maryland, in the summer of 2015.

-I like to think I can find something to talk about with anyone I meet, and I see every project as an opportunity to enjoy immersing myself in entirely new areas of history.
-For ten years, I taught medieval literature for the University of Maryland University College on the Shady Grove and College Park campuses.
-Since 1999, I've been part of the team at PhotoAssist, Inc., where I've helped the U.S. Postal Service research and develop more than 160 stamps and stamp sheets on a dizzying array of subjects, including military history, Hollywood legends, the American Revolution, African American history, postal history, Islamic holidays, popular culture, and fine art.
+First, the career basics: For ten years, I taught medieval literature for the University of Maryland University College on the Shady Grove and College Park campuses.
+Since 1999, I've been part of the team at PhotoAssist, Inc., where I've helped the U.S. Postal Service research and develop more than 200 stamps and stamp sheets on a dizzying array of subjects, including military history, Hollywood legends, the American Revolution, African American history, postal history, Islamic holidays, popular culture, and fine art.

-As of winter 2025–26, I'm working on three books and probably won't be taking on new freelance work for a while, but if you think I can help your organization or community tell its story, feel free to send me a note at:
+As of spring 2026, I'm researching or writing three books and probably won't be taking on new freelance work for a while, but I like knowing who's out there.
+Feel free to send me a note at:

 jeffsypeck - at- gmail - dot - com